michaelimfeld/adapo/README.md

 # csgo server assembler/installer

-This python application has the goal to setup/install a Counter-Strike: Global Offensive Server inlcuding metamod, sourcemod and its plugins by only reading a text based configuration.
+This python application has the goal to setup/install a Counter-Strike: Global Offensive Servers inlcuding metamod, sourcemod and its plugins by only reading a text based configuration file.
-To install sourcemod plugins an additional data folder is required, where all the smx files and special configurations are stored.
+To install custom sourcemod plugins an additional data folder is required. (see sourcemod data)

 This software will be designed for deploying multiple CS:GO Servers with SaltStack.

+## usage

+The following command will assemble/install all cs:go servers configured in "/etc/adapo/servers.d/".

+    adapo install

 ## sourcemod data
 ### plugins